andrevlima/economic-calendar-api/README.md

 Economic Calendar API
 ==========================

-Version 1.0.0

-An API endpoint implement to give fast as possible a JSON response with the economic calendar of events, commonly used in Forex.
+An API endpoint made in PHP that was implemented to give, as fast as possible, a JSON response with the economic calendar of events, commonly used in Forex.

 It uses the investing.com as data source and using a "web crawling" methodology, revelant data is captured and returned in a more well-structured data model, in this